Bucephalandra Aquascape Wavy Green Aquarium Buce Plant

 Boreno, which is the largest island of Malay Archipelago, has a tropical climate.
 This means that Boreno witnesses the same kind of climate for the whole year.
 This type of consistency helps the plants like Bucephalandra to flourish, as they tend to grow in running waters and also can be found at the banks of rivers as well.

 However, Boreno experience a rise in rainfall for some months, during that period the rivers tend to overflow and the Bucephalandra plant is completely submerged inside the water.

-The submerging does not stop the Bucephalandra plant to grow, but when it is under water, its characteristics slightly changes as it becomes more delicate and the color becomes more intense.
+The submerging does not stop the Bucephalandra plant to grow, but when it is underwater, its characteristics slightly changes as it becomes more delicate and the colour becomes more intense.

 If you are looking to keep the Bucephalandra plant as an aquascape or exotic attraction for your aquarium, it is suggested that they should be grown on, coconuts roots of trees and pieces of wood would also be good enough.

 But personally speaking, Bucephalandra will thrive if grown on different kinds of rocks.
 The roots of Bucephalandra tend to thrive on hard surfaces instead of soft ones.
 Even if through the naked eye the roots of the Bucephalandra looks slippery, they do not fail to attach themselves to a hard surface so firmly that in order to get them off of that surface you might as well have to use a knife.
 This is a result of how tightly the roots hold on to a solid surface.